shaopu1225/starter-hugo-academic/content/post/distributed system course by Martin Kleppmann/index.md

 Every record has **logical timestamp** of last write.

-In many replicated systems, replicas run a protocol to detect and reconcile any differences (this is called anti-entropy), so that the replicas eventually hold consistent copies of the same data.
-Thanks to tombstones, the anti-entropy process can tell the difference between a record that has been deleted and a record that has not yet been created.
-And thanks to timestamps, we can tell which version of a record is older and which is newer.
+In many replicated systems, replicas run a protocol to detect and reconcile any differences (this is called anti-entropy), so that the replicas eventually hold consistent copies of the same data. **Thanks to tombstones, the anti-entropy process can tell the difference between a record that has been deleted and a record that has not yet been created.** And thanks to timestamps, we can tell which version of a record is older and which is newer.
 The anti-entropy process then keeps the newer and discards the older record.

+### Reconciling Replicas

 <img src="https://shaopu-blog.oss-cn-beijing.aliyuncs.com/img/2023-09-30-222931.png" alt="image-20230930152930525" style="zoom:50%;" />